 SULU: I found it.
 I know it’s a crazy coincidence, but I’ve always wanted one like this.
 Found it lying right over there.
 An old-time police special, and in beautiful condition.
 Hasn’t been one like this made in a couple of centuries.

-Sulu isn’t just a fencer, but also has a firearms collection aboard the ship and apparently wanders around thinking about guns he wants to track down.
+Sulu doesn’t only see himself as a fencer, but also has a firearms collection aboard the ship and apparently wanders around thinking about guns he wants to track down.

-He obsesses over this particular gun—the Colt Official Police revolver—which would have been produced for about sixty years and producing many thousands of units.
-Since they’re made for use in law enforcement and light military use, it makes some sense that there aren’t many in original condition, but it seems strange that a collector like Sulu wouldn’t have any.
-Is gun collection a common hobby in the future?
+He obsesses over this particular gun—the Colt Official Police revolver—which the company produced for about sixty years, producing many thousands of units.
+Since they made them for use in law enforcement and light military use, it makes some sense that people can’t find many in original condition, but it seems strange that a collector like Sulu wouldn’t have any.
+Would gun collection make for a common hobby in the future?

 KIRK: I know the feeling very well.
 I had it at the Academy.
 An upper classman there.
 One practical joke after another, and always on me.
 My own personal devil.
 A guy by the name of Finnegan.